 You need people around you to help with that.
 Praise the members of your team when there is a victory.

-Likewise, win or lose, the competitor never takes anything away from his opponent.
+On a related note, the competitor never takes anything away from his opponent, regardless of the outcome.
 If he wins, the opponent put up a good fight and forced him to be the best version of himself.
 If he lost, the opponent put up a better fight and he is grateful for the experience to compete against someone so skilled and talented.